louisameline/tooltipster-discovery/README.md

 $('.tooltip').tooltipster({...});
 ```

-**Note**: this plugin only works for tooltips which use the `'hover'` open trigger.
+> This plugin only works for tooltips which use the `'hover'` open trigger.

-Discovery will have created a `group` global method.
+Discovery will have created a `group` core method.
 Use it to create a group based on the `'grouped'` class name:
 ```javascript
 $.tooltipster.group('grouped');
 ```